sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     ![Create an category entity](categoryentity.png)

-2. In this entity, we'll add the values manually as there are only 3.
+2. In this entity, you'll add the values manually as there are only 3.

     Open the entity, and add the following values: